 When was the printing press invented?

-Goldsmith and inventor Johannes Gutenberg was a political exile from Mainz, Germany when he began experimenting with printing in Strasbourg, France in 1440.
+The origins of the printing press start with Goldsmith and inventor Johannes Gutenberg was a political exile from Mainz, Germany when he began experimenting with printing in Strasbourg, France in 1440.
 He returned to Mainz several years later and by 1450, had a printing machine perfected and ready to use commercially: The Gutenberg press.

-Who invented the printing press?
+Who invented the press?

 Although movable type, as well as paper, first appeared in China, it was in Europe that printing first became mechanized.
 The earliest mention of a printing press is in a lawsuit in Strasbourg, France, in 1439 revealing the construction of a press for Johannes Gutenberg and his associates.